What are IVF success rates, and what patients should know

 By providing integrative care and cutting-edge treatment, Collab Fertility exceeds national averages

-When patients begin exploring IVF, one of the first and most confusing questions they encounter is: what do IVF success rates actually mean for me?
+When patients begin exploring IVF, one of the first and most confusing questions they encounter is: What do IVF success rates actually mean for me?
 IVF success rates are one of the most searched topics in fertility care, and for good reason.
 Patients want clear, trustworthy information about their chances of success before starting treatment.
 However, these rates can be difficult to interpret without understanding what those numbers actually measure and how they apply to individual patients.

-In this guide, we explain IVF success rates, how IVF statistics are calculated, how Collab Fertility’s outcomes compare to national figures (hint: we are well above national averages across age groups!), and why personalized fertility care matters more than any single statistic.
+In this article, we explain IVF success rates, how IVF statistics are calculated, how Collab Fertility’s outcomes compare to national figures (hint: we are well above national averages across age groups!), and why personalized fertility care matters more than any single statistic.

 What IVF statistics measure, and who they apply to